piotr-machura/plainsync/README.md

 the sqlite command line client.
 Files themselves are stored under `PLAINSYNC_STORAGE` and identified by their unique ID.

 ## Plainsync client
+You can run client directly from terminal with command `python ps_client.py`.
+Once opened, you can log in by typing login and password.

+### Options available
+As a user, you can use this options:
+- `Open file` - Selected file will be downloaded from server and open.
+You can modify the file, changes will be send to server if you save the file.
+- `New file` - New file will be created.
+- `Delte file` - Selected file will be deleted from the server.
+If you try to delete file, that is shared to you by other user you will no longer have acces to this file.
+File will not be deleted from the server, but only from your shared files.
+- `Share` - You can share your file with other user.
+- `Delte share` - You can stop sharing your file.
+- `Close` - You will be log out and the application will get closed.
 ## Protocol details
 The protocol makes use of Python's ability to deconstruct objects into dictionaries, which can then be serialized into JSON strings and sent via a TCP connection.
 Upon receiving the message can be reconstructed into an object, making it